Chenghuexin/Obsidian_backup/Paper/4-Index notes/大咪論文-Tab-Cox An Interpretable Deep Survival Analysis Model for Patients With Nasopharyngeal Carcinoma Based on TabNet.md

 # Introduction
 ### Malnutrition
-a significant factor in the occurrence and development of tumors, affecting the entire course of cancer and serving as the primary negative factor for the adverse clinical outcomes of tumor patients
+A significant factor in the occurrence and development of tumors, affecting the entire course of cancer and serving as the primary negative factor for the adverse clinical outcomes of tumor patients

+Previous studies have shown that approximately 40% of patients with malignant tumors die from malnutrition, not from the disease itself